 That’s the legal landscape as stated by Court expert Amy Howe.
 Unfortunately, the Supreme Court’s refusal to give more bright-line rules for the lower courts to follow has led to much mischief by judges, too many of whom are happily bending over backward to uphold gun restrictions.

 …the gun grabbers are out in force, using anti-Trump momentum to aid their anti-gun agenda.

 Whether it’s outlawing standard capacity magazines in New Jersey, prohibiting foster parents from owning firearms, or the new nationwide bump-stock ban, the gun grabbers are out in force, using anti-Trump momentum to aid their anti-gun agenda.
 Coupling that momentum along with sympathy and admiration for the student massacre survivors is yielding results as we see more and more attempts at all levels of government to frustrate those who wish to keep and bear arms.

 The Supreme Court’s failure to exercise judicial leadership in previous cases has resulted in anything but a consistent application of judicial review to gun control.
 An ideal result from the pro-gun side would be for the Court to apply a strict scrutiny test to the law, its most stringent standard of review, and announce that all such gun regulations must be held to the same test.
 That’s the big fight here and the one gun rights groups are hoping will go their way given the current composition of the Supreme Court.

 The long-suffering residents of Blue America will have to wait a while for a lifeline from the Court, however.
-This case will likely not be argued until the fall, and a decision may not be made until 2020.We value your comments!
-Please weigh in on our comment section below.
+This case will likely not be argued until the fall, and a decision may not be made until 2020.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com